The Welfare Benefits system is changing. Existing benefits have changed and new benefits are being introduced.

-- Customers with an adult children who are away at University but continue to live with their parents and intend to return home will be allowed an additional bedroom.
+* Customers with adult children who are away at University but continue to live with their parents and intend to return home will be allowed an additional bedroom.
 The temporary absence must not be for more than 52 weeks.

-For more information, please see the leaflet in the download area below.
+For more information, please see the leaflets in the documents area.
 If you are affected by this change it is important you speak to your housing office or landlord as soon as possible.

-In Leeds, from June 2013 all new claims for Disability Living Allowance (DLA), from people aged between 16 and 64 will be treated as a claim for Personal Independence Payment.
+All new claims for Disability Living Allowance (DLA), from people aged between 16 and 64 will now be treated as a claim for Personal Independence Payment.

 Claims from children under 16 and people over 64 will continue as Disability Living Allowance.

-People aged between 16 and 64 who are already getting DLA will move over to PIP as follows:
+People aged between 16 and 64 who are already getting DLA will move eventually move to PIP

-There are other welfare benefit changes not mentioned above, to discover more about these please see the Welfare Reform booklet in the downloads section (see below).
+There are other welfare benefit changes not mentioned here, to discover more about these please see the Welfare Reform booklet in the downloads sectionv